-Foreign transaction fees apply to most purchases made with retailers outside of the U.S. So if you’re planning to use your credit cards abroad, you should expect to see them on your statement with each transaction unless your credit card issuer covers the cost.
+These fees are applied to most purchases made with retailers outside of the U.S. So if you’re planning to use your credit cards abroad, you should expect to see them on your statement with each transaction unless your credit card issuer covers the cost.

-Keep in mind that these fees may apply to any withdrawals (or cash advances) made from your credit card when using an international ATM.
+Keep in mind that these fees may apply to any withdrawals (or cash advances) made from your credit cards when using an international ATM.

-You may also be assessed foreign transaction fees for online purchases when shopping with a non-U.S. retailer if the transaction has to go through a foreign bank for processing.
+You may also be assessed these fees for online purchases when shopping with a non-U.S. retailer if the transaction has to go through a foreign bank for processing.